Quick Links

 Appliance Efficiency Adds Up to Savings

 The cost to run your household appliances is a large enough part of your energy budget that taking steps to use less can really pay off.
+Applying this tips could convert back savings on your energy bill!

 Older appliances — even those made in the 1990s and early 2000s — can use significantly more energy than today’s ENERGY STAR® models.
 When it’s time to purchase a new appliance, look for the ENERGY STAR label and use their most efficient settings.
 Also, be sure to keep them well maintained.